The Spine MDT The Spine MDT The Spine MDT

 We are unique.
 Spinal neurosurgeon Anthony Ghosh leads an integrated, multi-disciplinary team of back pain experts dedicated to providing the right solution to fix your back pain and getting you back to doing the things you love.

-Remote video consultations - ideal for international patients
+Remote consultations (ideal for international patients)

-Wide range of minimally invasive procedures
+The latest minimally invasive surgical procedures

 Anthony Ghosh MD FRCS